Quantumness certification via non-demolition measurements: Certification of quantum and classical behaviours

 \subsection{Three-measurement scheme}

 The simplest and most used version of the Leggett-Garg inequalities (LGIs)~\cite{Leggett1985} is based on a three measurement scheme~\cite{Emary_2014,Halliwell2016}.
-To discuss the relations between the QNDM protocol, LGIs, and the macrorealism violation, we extend the protocol discussed in Sec.~\ref{sec:QNDM_2measurement} to the three-measurement scheme depicted in Fig.~\ref{fig:superpositions}.
+To discuss the relations between the QNDM protocol and LGIs, we extend the protocol discussed in Sec.~\ref{sec:QNDM_2measurement} to the three-measurement scheme depicted in Fig.~\ref{fig:superpositions}.
 For technical details, the reader can refer to Ref.~\cite{solinas2024}.